Skip to main content

 Our curriculum emphasizes critical thinking and experimental design through an innovative applied learning model.
 This coursework is completed within the first 15 months, after which students perform full-time dissertation research in a laboratory chosen from 2-3 laboratory rotations completed in the first year.

 Our students are fully supported by the Graduate Program in Life Sciences for their first 15 months and subsequently fully supported by their dissertation research lab.
-Additional support for students is provided by a T32 NIH Neuroscience Training Grant and the Meyerhoff Scholars Program that supports underrepresented students.
-Our students (66 in total) boast an impressive 50% success rate for securing additional individual NIH funding through F31 National Research Service Awards.
+Additional support for students is provided by a T32 NIH Neuroscience Training Grant and the NIH Initiative for Maximizing Student Development Program which supports underrepresented students.
+Our students (~75 in total) boast an impressive 50% success rate for securing additional individual NIH funding through F31 National Research Service Awards.